 The Supreme Court found that, even though the district court did not award disability benefits and rather ordered a remand, Ms. Hardt still prevailed "on the merits" because the district court found evidence that she was totally disabled and was "inclined" to rule in her favor.
 As such, Ms. Hardt was eligible for an award of attorney’s fees and costs.
 In the matter of Duncan v.
 Hartford, however, the district court remanded the claim back to Hartford to correct the procedural error that occurred when Hartford failed to properly consider Ms. Duncan’s appeal letter.
 The remand was not made based on substantial evidence that Hartford was deficient in its review of the substance of Ms. Duncan’s claim.
 As such, the court found that the remand in this circumstance did not qualify as a success on the merits for Ms. Duncan and, accordingly, found that she was not eligible for an award of attorney’s fees and costs.

 Attorneys Dell & Schaefer did not represent Ms. Duncan in her disability claim, appeal or lawsuit.
-If you have questions regarding your claim for disability benefits, or if your disability claim has been denied, feel free to call Disability Attorneys Dell & Schaefer for a free consultation.
+If you have questions regarding your claim for disability benefits in California, or if your disability claim has been denied, feel free to call Disability Attorneys Dell & Schaefer for a free consultation.